SMI/dicompixelanon/doc/dcmaudit.md

-  --db directory        database directory --dump-database       show database content in JSON format --review              review files already marked as done -i [INFILES [INFILES ...]] list of DICOM filenames, or a
+  --db directory        database directory --dump-database       show database content in JSON format --review              review files already marked as done --tagged              only view files which have been tagged -i [INFILES [INFILES ...]] list of DICOM filenames, or a
      CSV filename to get the filenames from the DicomFilePath or filename column
 ```